chericito/mobohubb-docs/docs/Quick Start/enhanced-role-configuration.md

 metadata:
   robots: index
 ---
-We have recently **rebuilt our organizational structure levels** for the Mobohubb portal to make it easier to search by **region, site, or account**.
+We have **rebuilt our organizational structure levels** for the Mobohubb portal to make it easier to search by **region, site, or account**.
 Our **dashboards** have also been updated, ensuring that all users see data consistently based on their assigned **role and hierarchy.**

 Roles are now **color-coded**, making it much easier to differentiate and identify them quickly.